file9.ai

 Military and Security

-The Botswana Defense Force (BDF) is responsible for national defense, with an estimated 10,000 active personnel.
-Military expenditures constitute about 3% of GDP.
-The BDF emphasizes both defense and support for civil authorities, such as disaster relief and anti-poaching operations.
+The Botswana Defense Force (BDF) is responsible for national defense and security, comprising an estimated 10,000 active personnel.
+Military expenditures constitute 3% of GDP, reflecting the country's commitment to maintaining sovereignty and stability.

 Energy